yukidiscordbot/Yuki-Public/README.md

 Meanwhile, you can self-host the bot but there is some exepections:
  * Please credit the author behind the code, or have a specific command to notify your users that you have self-hosted Yuki in any shape or form.
  * Do not claim the code that it was made by you.

-## ▶ DMCA
-If you were being found out that using my code's source without crediting, or giving a command dedicated to this github will lead you a DMCA takedown.
-I know it's unbelievable but that how it works, so please keep by the rules and you were good to go!

 ## ▶ Archives